fvcastellanos/balance-api/README.md

 Right now it is just the first steps, but hopefully it will grow soon.

-It is done using ASP.NET 5 (we wanted to try the multi platform approach that Microsoft claims that this new version of ASP has)
+It is done using .NET Core (we wanted to try the multi platform approach that Microsoft claims that this new version has)

 ## Test